When it comes to points and miles, it doesn’t get much better than Chase.

 |Marriott Rewards||Hotel||1:1||2 days|

-And there are a lot of sweet spots here to highlight.
+There are a lot of sweet spots here to highlight.

 - British Airways offers one of the best ways to get to Hawaii.
 For just 26,000 miles, you can fly from Los Angeles (LAX) or Phoenix (PHX) direct to the islands on American Airlines – when American itself charges 45,000 miles for the exact same flights.

-- Singapore Air’s KrisFlyer Miles program is a strong option, largely because it is so easy to pile up points.
+- Singapore Air’s KrisFlyer Miles program is a strong option because it is so easy to pile up points.
 American Express Membership Rewards, Citi ThankYou Points, and Marriot Bonvoy all transfer to Singapore, too.
 Transferring miles to Singapore is your only way to book business or first class on one of the world’s best airlines.

 - Hyatt is far and away one of the strongest Chase transfer partners.
 That’s largely because the hotel chains low award rates make it easy to get an outsized value on amazing hotels worldwide.
+Check one of our favorite ways to use Hyatt points for all-inclusive resorts!

 Thrifty Tip #1: You’ll need an account with that airline or hotel chain before you start the transfer.
 Creating one is free and only takes a few minutes.